TRBC Policy Manual

 - Adult Sunday School Classes:Women may not formally instruct the class when men are present.
 They may, however, respond to questions that are put to them by the class teacher.
 Also, they may ask questions for the purpose of information and clarification, but may not call into question the teacher or his teachings.
 (If she has a disagreement, let her address her husband or the teacher in private [I Cor 14:35]; single women may discuss these matters with the teacher or one of the elders.)

-- Worship Service on Sunday Morning:Women should seek to restrict their public speaking to hymn singing, responsive reading, and cooperate forms of worship.
+- Worship Service on Sunday Morning:Women should seek to restrict their public speaking to hymn singing, responsive reading, and corporate forms of worship.

 - Wednesday Night Prayer Meeting: Women may not lead a group prayer when men are present.
 However, they are encouraged to do so with other women.
 Also, the limitations of Adult Sunday School shall apply to the Wednesday night services, with the exception that women may make specific prayer request in the assembled congregation.